cibinjoseph/getpdftitle/README.md

 # getpdftitle
 getpdftitle extracts the title from pdf files.
 The extracted title is redirected to stdout.
-When an explicit file name is not specified, getpdftitle extracts the title from all pdf documents in the current directory.
+When an explicit file name is not specified, the title from all pdf documents in the current directory is extracted and output as a list.

 ## Usage
 getpdftitle [-h] [-n] [-s] [filename [filename ...]]